 You are legally required to have 2 witnesses to your marriage ceremony.
 If you do not have any guests who can act as witnesses we can provide them for you, we have witnessed many weddings!

 All documents must be the originals, copies will not be accepted.
 It is your responsibility to ensure you have the correct papers, failure to do so may result in the cancellation of the wedding for which we cannot be held liable.

 The Anglican church does like either the bride or the groom to have been baptised or possess a christening certificate, although this isn’t compulsory.
 Both parties in a Catholic wedding must have a Baptismal Certificate. it is possible for a non-Catholic to marry a Catholic in a Catholic church, please contact us for details.
 The paperwork for a Catholic wedding does take longer so the couple should start their Pre-nuptial Inquiry process with their local priest at least 6 months before the wedding.

 It is possible for people from countries other than the UK and Ireland to marry in Cyprus.
-Every year we arrange weddings for couples from a wide range of different countries including Russia, Ukraine, Lithuania, Lebanon, Israel, Poland, Czech Republic, USA and others.
+Every year we arrange weddings for couples from a wide range of different countries including Russia, Ukraine, Lithuania, Lebanon, Portugal, Nigeria, Israel, Poland, Germany, Czech Republic, USA, Canada and others.
 The paperwork requirements for each individual country do differ, and documents from non Greek or English speaking countries must be translated into English by a certified translator.
 Please contact us for full details.

 Please note that ceremonies are conducted in English so couples should have basic understanding of spoken English.
 For non British couples we can also arrange for the marriage certificate to be taken to the Ministries in Nicosia to obtain Apostille stamps – this is necessary for countries outside of the Schengen area, and for British Nationals who live permanently in certain countries.